-Replica works with Agencies across the country to develop critical reports and studies that guide innovation, development, and public conversations.
+Replica works with agencies across the country to develop reports and studies

-Replica helps organize the world’s information about the built environment and makes it accessible, valuable, and actionable.
 Alta has a history of partnering with the company to leverage their models to make informed, impactful decisions about the places that matter to the communities we work with.
 Our latest partnership demonstrates ways collaboration can foster more sustainable and equitable communities through new modeling tools that help us plan for the future.
 Read more about what the partnership has produced in this report.

 The C2SMART team's research highlights a proposition to build out a behavioral response decision support tool designed to measure impacts on equity for different transportation systems design change.At the conclusion of C2SMART's research, NYSDOT will have an original tool that will allow them to measure impact of investments on different underserved communities in the state.
 The tool will enable policymakers in NYS (including partner mobility services) to design pricing and assortment strategies to customize their services for different population segments.